GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: The Isogenous Cylinder Lemma

-For each vertex $v$ in the Lindsey tree of $(X, \omega)$ there is a cyclic ordering on edges attached to $v$ given by the clockwise order of horizontal saddle connections on the top boundary of the cylinder corresponding to $v$.
-These edges are colored by associating to them the name of their equivalence class.
-When discussing the cyclic ordering around a vertex we will use ``edge" to mean both edges and half-edges.
+We now use this lemma to show that the cyclic order of equivalence classes of saddle connections appearing on the boundary of a horizontal cylinder $C$ in $(X, \omega)$ is indeed periodic.

-\begin{lemma}[Periodic Ordering Lemma 1]~ Let $v$ be a vertex of the Lindsey tree.
-Label the equivalence classes of edges around $v$ by $\{1, \hdots, m\}$.
-The cyclic ordering of edge equivalence classes around $v$ is (perhaps after relabelling) $(1, 2, \hdots, m, 1, 2, \hdots, m, \hdots)$. \end{lemma} \begin{proof} By the Lemma~\ref{balls} it suffices to show the following: suppose that $i, j, k$ are saddle connections on the top boundary of $v$ in equivalence class $c$.
+\begin{sslem}[Periodic Ordering Lemma 1] Let $C$ be a horizontal cylinder on $(X, \omega)$ and suppose that the equivalence classes of saddle connections on the boundary are labelled $\{1, \hdots, m\}$.
+The cyclic ordering of saddle connections on the boundary of $C$ is (perhaps after relabelling) $(1, 2, \hdots, m, 1, 2, \hdots, m, \hdots)$. \end{sslem} \begin{proof} By Lemma~\ref{balls} it suffices to show the following: suppose that $i, j, k$ are saddle connections on the top boundary of $C$ in equivalence class $c$.
 Suppose furthermore that (in the notation of Lemma~\ref{balls}) $(i, j)$ and $(j, k)$ do not contain saddle connections in equivalence class $c$.
 It suffices to show that $C_{(i, j)}$ and $C_{(k, \ell)}$ coincide as multi-sets.

+Let $a$ be any transcendental number.
+By the saddle connection dilation theorem we may suppose without loss of generality that each saddle connection in equivalence class $k$ has length $a^k$.
+By using the cylinder deformation theorem we may shear $C$ so that the saddle connection $j$ lies above its image $J(j)$ under the hyperelliptic involution.
+Suppose moreover that $j$ is contained in a vertical cylinder $V$ that passes through it exactly once and only passes through saddle connections equivalent to $j$.
+Such a vertical cylinder exists by the standard position lemma in the case that $j$ lies on the boundary of two inequivalent cylinders and by Theorem~\ref{T:Flat-Geometry1} otherwise.